Dominic Flandry: In other works

 He also appears – with Anderson's permission – in the novel The Dark Dimensions (1971), part of the John Grimes series written by A. Bertram Chandler.
 There, Flandry crosses over into Chandler's Rim Worlds and meets Chandler's Commodore Grimes (the two fail to like each other).

 "The Day of Their Return" is related to the Flandry saga though he does not appear in it – being a sequel to "The Rebel Worlds" depicting how the planet Aeneas and its inhabitants fared after Flandry ended his mission there and went elsewhere.

-And "Outpost of Empire" features the same kind of crisis which Flandry is normally sent to deal with – a planet torn by the clash of humans and non-humans and of competing human cultures, with Merseia stirring up the pot – but in this case it is resolved by a professor, with an academic approach different from Flandry's (though he too can take bold and decisive action).